Coronavirus update: Florida Blue Increasing Access to Health Care Services for Medicare Members to Aid in Treatment

 Florida Blue Centers have gone virtual.
 Due to government guidelines of limiting contact through social distancing, we’ve transitioned to virtual support and services.
 Members can still count on our nurses, community specialists and service specialists to provide support by calling 1-877-352-5830.

 What is the Risk of Contracting COVID-19?

-The risk of contracting COVID-19 in Florida is low.
-Most of the people who contract COVID-19 recover in a matter of days, often at home, according to health officials.
+The risk of contracting COVID-19 in Florida remains low.
+Most of the people who contract it recover in a matter of days, often at home, according to health officials.
 As with other viruses, people who are elderly and/or have underlying health conditions are more at risk.

 What Are the Symptoms?

-According to the Centers for Disease Control and Prevention, a fever, cough and shortness of breath may appear two to 14 days after you’ve been exposed to the coronavirus.
+According to the Centers for Disease Control and Prevention, symptoms include mild to severe respiratory symptoms, including a cough and difficulty breathing, as well as a fever, diarrhea, chills, repeated shaking with chills, muscle pain, headache, sore throat and new loss of taste or smell.
 People who are elderly and/or have underlying health conditions are more at risk.
 You should get immediate medical attention if you begin to develop these emergency warning signs for COVID-19: difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to wake up or bluish lips or face.